 Notice: The Bias Incident Response/Support Team is currently undergoing revisions to better serve our campus community.
-To report a bias-motivated incident please contact Betsy Hasegawa, Associate Vice President of Equity, Diversity, and Inclusion, at:
+To report a bias-motivated incident please contact Dennis Coy Denman, Director of Equity, Diversity, Inclusion and Community, at:

 The Bias Incident Response/Support Team (BIRST) addresses campus climate and advocacy for persons affected by bias motivated incidents at South Seattle Community College.
 BIRST consists of a team of campus employees who are standing members or appointed by campus employees and trained in identifying, addressing, and documenting incidences of bias on campus.
 In cases where an offender can be identified, there are existing campus procedures to follow (as outlined in this document); however, instances in which the offender is unknown, the BIRST acts as the primary point of contact and advocate.
 BIRST works closely with other campus departments to ensure the appropriate documentation and reporting of all bias incidences.

 A Bias Motivated Incident is an action in which a person or group is intentionally targeted and subjected to harassment because of their actual or perceived disability; race, ethnicity, or national origin; religion; sexual orientation, and, for the purposes of this plan, sex, gender, gender identity, and gender expression, but the offense does not rise to the level of a crime.